COMBAT-TB/combat-tb-neodb/docs/python-example.md

 The Neo4j community has contributed a range of driver options when it comes to [working with the database via Python](https://neo4j.com/developer/python/).
 These range from lightweight to comprehensive driver packages.

 We are going to use a python package called [combattbmodel](https://github.com/COMBAT-TB/combattbmodel).
-We developed `combattbmodel` to model the NeoDB schema using [py2neo](https://py2neo.org/v3/), a client library and toolkit for working with Neo4j from within Python applications and from the command line.
-This package enables bioinformaticians to interact with NeoDB using pure Python.
+We developed `combattbmodel` to model the Combat-TB-NeoDB schema using [py2neo](https://py2neo.org/v3/), a client library and toolkit for working with Neo4j from within Python applications and from the command line.
+This package enables bioinformaticians to interact with Combat-TB-NeoDB using pure Python.

-To install combattbmodel, run:
+To install `combattbmodel`, run:

 ```sh
 $ pip install -i https://test.pypi.org/simple/ combattbmodel
 ...
 ```

-The simplest way to try out a connection to NeoDB is via the console.
-Once you have [started a local NeoDB instance](https://combattb.org/combat-tb-neodb/installation/), open a new Python console and enter the following code:
+The simplest way to try out a connection to Combat-TB-NeoDB is via the console.
+Once you have [started a local Combat-TB-NeoDB instance](https://combattb.org/combat-tb-neodb/installation/), open a new Python console and enter the following code:

 ```sh
 >>> from py2neo import Graph